Home Study Companion: Geometry

 Although the hard copy versions of this textbook are now out of print, I have made a special arrangement with the authors and have been granted permission to distribute the text in electronic form.
-The full text, in pdf format, is included with the course materials on the distribution flash drive.
+The full text, in pdf format, is included with the course materials.
 It does not require a separate purchase.

 This arrangement not only lowers the cost of the course to you, it will enable this exceptional text to stay in publication for the long term.
 If you find a printed copy (with any publication date) be assured that the content has remained the same over all printings.
 However, you will not need to purchase a printed copy to get full value from this course.

 Geometry: A Guided Inquiry is a very special textbook!